MoroniAg/MoroniAg/README.md

 # 💫 About Me:
-I have 5 years of experience in the world of software development; I have done several projects, some of these for foreign companies, I also have experience as a team leader.
-I am at the forefront of technologies, updating my knowledge and developing new skills.
+I possess 5 years of distinguished experience in software development, having delivered a wide array of projects, including several for reputed foreign entities.
+My extensive leadership expertise adds to my versatile skill set.
+I remain at the forefront of emerging technologies, frequently updating my knowledge and honing my proficiencies.

 ## 🌐 Socials: